jfrog/project-examples/gradle-examples/README.md

 * Make sure to have the "Project uses the Artifactory Gradle Plugin" check box in the CI Server UI unchecked, so that the CI Server Plugin automatically applies the Gradle Artifactory Plugin to your build script.
-* In order to publish the build artifacts to Artifactory, the published arrtifacts are added to the archives Gradle configuration.
+* In order to publish the build artifacts to Artifactory, the published artifacts are added to the archives Gradle configuration.

 ### gradle-example
 Sample project that uses the Gradle Artifactory Plugin with Gradle Configurations.